minvws/https-github.com-minvws-nl-covid19-dbco-app-backend/README.md

 ## Development

+Prerequisites: A working Docker environment

-To run a local development environment:
+Steps to run a local development environment:

 - Create an `.env` file (you can create a copy of `.env.example` to get started).
 - Generate some passwords and enter them in the .env file, these will be used to create a local database
-- Run `bin/setup-dev` to set up the environment (initialize database, intall dependencies).
+- Run `bin/setup-dev` to set up the environment (initialize database, install dependencies).

+If the command has completed successfully, the private api will run on port 8081 on localhost, the public api will run on port 8082.

 ## Testing